YouTube

 Kalta Minor in Khiva, Uzbekistan.
 Crossing in Uzbekistan and the train to Bukhara

-Muhammad Amin Khan wanted to build the tallest minaret in Central Asia, so he could see the city of Bukhara.
-The minaret was left half-finished due to his death when fighting the Teke Turkmen in 1855.
+Muhammad Amin Khan aimed to build Central Asia’s tallest minaret to see Bukhara, but it was left unfinished due to his death in 1855.
 It was then called Kalta Minor – “short minaret.”

 FINAL THOUGHTS